Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

+This material is based upon work supported by the National Science Foundation under awards CNS-1426961 and DCSD-1662233.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

+\begin{IEEEbiography}[{ }]{Emmanouil Tzorakoleftherakis} received the joint B.S./M.S. degree in electrical and computer engineering from University of Patras, Greece in 2012, and the M.S. and Ph.D. degrees in mechanical engineering from Northwestern University, Evanston, IL, USA, in 2015 and 2017 respectively.
+His interests include control and robotics. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Todd D. Murphey} received the B.S. degree in mathematics from University of Arizona, Tucson, AZ, USA, and the Ph.D. degree in control and dynamical systems from California Institute of Technology, Pasadena, CA, USA.

+He is an Associate Professor of Mechanical Engineering with Northwestern University Evanston, IL, USA.
+His laboratory is part of the Neuroscience and Robotics Laboratory, and his research interests include robotics, control, and computational methods for biomechanical systems and neuroscience.
+He has received honors including the National Science Foundation CAREER award in 2006, membership in the 2014-2015 DARPA/IDA Defense Science Study Group, and Northwestern's Professorship of Teaching Excellence. \end{IEEEbiography}

 For convenience, we briefly summarize the work presented in \cite{SACtro,SACexosekApplic,tzorakoleftherakis2016model,Fan-RSS-16}.
-SAC is a receding horizon method that enables real-time, closed-loop constrained control synthesis for broad and challenging classes of systems, including by following the cyclic diagram in Fig.~\ref{fig:sac_process}a.
+SAC is a receding horizon method that enables real-time, closed-loop constrained control synthesis by following the cyclic diagram in Fig.~\ref{fig:sac_process}.
 We shall consider nonlinear systems with input constraints such that

 i.e., systems that can be nonlinear with respect to the state vector, \mbox{$x:\mathbb{R}\to\mathcal{X}$}, but are assumed to be linear with respect to the control vector, \mbox{$u:\mathbb{R}\to\mathcal{U}$}.
+State constraints may be added in the form of penalty terms in the cost.
 The state will sometimes be denoted as $t \mapsto x\big(t;x(t_i), u(\cdot)\big)$ when we want to make explicit the dependence on the initial state (and time), and corresponding control signal.

 The SAC method uses objectives of the form